GREAT QUESTION!

 Cold or Flu.

-Also, mucus is removing the virus or bacterial from your body.
+Also, mucus removes the virus or bacteria from your body.

-So even though you’re already sick, you could get even sicker if it weren’t for the job you mucus is doing.
+So even though you’re already sick, you could get even sicker if it weren’t for the job your mucus is doing.

 So when you have this extra mucus, and your nose feels stuffy, it’s a good idea to blow your nose into a tissue.